-2 Mountain Front Recharge is the BCM calculated groundwater recharge in areas adjacent to the Subbasin border.
+2 Upland-Uplands Subsurface Inflow is the BCM calculated groundwater recharge for areas within 500 meters outside of the Subbasin border that correspond to surficial Quaternary geologic formations.
+Mountain Front Recharge is the BCM calculated groundwater recharge in areas adjacent to the Subbasin border.